kiwicom/orbit/src/utils/mediaQuery/README.md

 ## Breakpoints for testing purposes

-For testing your components with Enzyme, you can also use static breakpoints.
+For testing your components with Enzyme, especially styles, you can also use getBreakpointWidth function.

 Imagine that we have component and we want to test if it's contain specific styles:
 ```jsx